Stuff and Nonsense

 Text embedded in images

-We understand the issues around non-resizing text embedded in image files, but these were nonnegotiable.
-Our solution was to mark-up the assets as simple lists (as described yesterday) and add meaningful alternative content to the title attributes on links.
-This solution is by no means perfect, but sometimes we have to take a pragmatic view.
+I understood the issues around non-resizing text embedded in image files, but these were non-negotiable.
+My solution was to mark-up the assets as lists as I described before and add meaningful alternative content to the title attributes on links.
+This solution was by no means perfect, but sometimes we have to take a pragmatic view.

 New or pop-up windows

-Here another pragmatic approach was taken.
-Opening external links in new windows had to be an option, so we took the view that the best approach was not to impose a view about opening new windows on a user, but to inform them and give them the choice.
-You can see this in action on the specially created links page.
+Here I took another pragmatic approach.
+Opening external links in new windows had to be an option, so I took the view not to impose that view on a user, but instead to inform them and give them a choice.
+Likewise with forms inherited from their old website, my intention was to inform people and offer them alternatives:

 Replies